SuperOfficeDocs/crmscript/docs/api-reference/global-functions/convertStatus.md

 so.topic: reference
 ---

-# convertStatus
+# String convertStatus(Integer status)

 This method will convert a status given by its integer identifier to its string representation.
-The method is language dependent.
+The method is language-dependent.